 Christmas cactus vs Thanksgiving cactus

 There is quite a bit of confusion out there about Christmas cactus taxonomy.
-The “true” Christmas cactus is Schlumbergera x buckleyi, with slightly rounded leaf points.
-Schlumbergera truncata has pointier leaves and blooms a little earlier; it is sold as both “Christmas cactus” and “Thanksgiving cactus”.
-If you buy a plant labeled as Christmas cactus, it is usually Schlumbergera truncata.
+The “true” Christmas cactus is Schlumbergera x buckleyi, a hybrid species with slightly rounded leaf points.
+Schlumbergera truncata has pointier leaves and blooms a little earlier.
+This species is sold as both “Christmas cactus” and “Thanksgiving cactus”.
+If you buy a plant labeled as Christmas cactus, it is usually actually Schlumbergera truncata.

-If youre unsure whether you own a “true” or “false” Christmas cactus, just have a look at the leaves!
+If you’re unsure whether you own a “true” or “false” Christmas cactus, just have a look at the leaves.
+Their care is the same, so don’t worry too much about taxonomy.
+If it has segmented leaves and pretty flowers we love it no matter what!

 Buying Christmas cactus

-You can also buy a wide variety of Christmas cactus colors and cultivars online on Amazon.
+You can also buy your Christmas cactus online.

 Propagating Christmas cactus